lucisaldanha/Startup_landing_page_simple/README.md

 Use dropdwons menu on Nav bar in smaller screens, and maybe on Responsive behaviors Check out Navbar Components on Bootstrap on Nav bar brand section.
 Add a Logo to nav bar.
+Update website sections into "site header", 'site_content", which now are cover content and footer.
+Footer can be placed insite site_content.